SamMatzko/Minetest-Secrecy/README.md

 ## Inspiration

-This mod is inspired by, and borrows code ideas from [Abriglass](https://content.minetest.net/packages/mt-mods/abriglass/).
-The hidden doors idea comes from [MyDoors](https://content.minetest.net/packages/Don/mydoors/).
+This mod is inspired by, and borrows code ideas from [Abriglass](https://content.minetest.net/packages/mt-mods/abriglass/) and [MyDoors](https://content.minetest.net/packages/Don/mydoors/).
 Both Abriglass and MyDoors contain lots more than just one-way glass and hidden doors.

 ## What's it got so far?